open-pv/simshady/README.md

 ## Contributing

 You are welcome to contribute to this project, either by adding code or creating Issues.
+For major changes, please open an issue first to discuss what you would like to change.
 As a first step, you might check out our [contributing guidelines](https://github.com/open-pv/simshady/blob/main/CONTRIBUTING.md).

 ## Sponsors